Sanhe Tile Kiln: Cultural Transformation

 Li Chun-Hong, the fourth-generation owner of Sanhe Tile Kiln, organized the Tile Kiln Culture Association.
 In 1994, the Association participated in community activities and workshops for community development, reviving Dashu residents’ memories of and enthusiasm for brick and tile kilns.
 In 2004, Sanhe Tile Kiln in Dashu was registered as a historical building by the Kaohsiung City Government.
 In 2006, the Association participated in the Community Craft Development Program of the National Taiwan Craft Research and Development Institute to develop a micro craft network in the community and to foster community economic opportunities.
 They further developed creative products based on brick and tiles, leading the community craft towards an industrial culture.
 In 2011, Sanhe established a cultural and creative design company and created the brand "Sanhe Tile Kiln."
 The products currently produced by Sanhe Tile Kiln are mostly used in the restoration of old buildings.
 Additionally, through the Small and Medium Enterprise Innovation and Research Program under the Ministry of Economic Affairs, Sanhe also integrates innovative thinking to create environmentally friendly bricks using discarded bricks and rice husk ash.

 Architecture

 The building is made of straw-mixed bricks, red bricks and roof tiles fired in the kiln.

 Exhibition

 The former factory gives explanation on brick history, traditional brick production, ancient kiln style, brick community and creative development of bricks and tiles.

 Transportation

-The former factory is accessible within walking distance north of Jiuqutang Station of Taiwan Railways.
+The former factory is accessible within walking distance north of Jiuqutang Station of Taiwan Railway.